 South West builder on notice for work without permit – Matthew Dean Jansen

-A Bridgetown builder has been formally cautioned for carrying out work without a building permit and failing to follow the required plans and standards.
+A Bridgetown builder has been formally cautioned for negligent conduct after he carried out work without a building permit.

 The Building Services Board found Matthew Dean Jansen (BC101487, BP101779) breached WA’s building registration laws during a home construction project in Bridgetown, which he took over in April 2019 after the original builder went into liquidation.